xpqz/documentation/windows-installation-and-configuration/docs/com-objects-and-the-dyalog-dll.md

 ### Introduction

 Each different implementation of Dyalog contains two versions of the Dyalog APL Dynamic Link Library, a development version (Development DLL) and a run-time version (Run-Time DLL).
-For further details, see [Files on page 1](files-and-directories.md).
+For further details, see [Files](files-and-directories.md).

 In the remainder of this section, the term *Dyalog APL DLL* is used to refer to any one of these DLLs.
 The term *COM object* is used to refer to a Dyalog APL in-process OLE Server (OLEServer object) or a Dyalog APL ActiveX Control (ActiveXControl object).